soumyamaity/wd-syncthing-1.11.1/README.md

-This is compiled binaries for Syncthing, cloned and built from https://github.com/WDCommunity/wdpksrc
+This is compiled binaries for Syncthing for OS5 MyCloud , cloned and built from https://github.com/WDCommunity/wdpksrc Sincere thanks to @wdcommunity
-@wdcommunity